opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

 You can send a request through email to <sense@tech.gov.sg> to change the role as Administrator to access Administrative features such as manage users.

-4. As a Publisher to publish your relevant information, you must first create your Project to create a topic.
+**Step 4:** As a Publisher to publish your relevant information, you must first create your Project to create a topic.
 You can   also subscribe to your own topic.

    A topic cannot be duplicated and cannot published and subscribed to the same project again.